wahbafarag/Nestjs_social-media-api/README.md

 - users "friends" : add , remove , block and unblock (not sure about that but let's find it out)
 - comments : add , edit , delete , like and dislike others comments
 - me : profile , edit profile , change password , delete account forever , activate and
-    deactivate account for period of time
+    deactivate account for period of time (Done)
 - image uploads : profile (lets see if i can do it for posts and comments too or not)

 - will try to add messages and notifications later 'sockets'